 There are two approaches to weight loss.
 One – the quick way which involves a bunch of artificial supplements, week-long juice detoxes, or starvation which isn’t too realistic.
 Two, which involves a healthy, balanced diet and a disciplined exercise routine.
 Assuming that the latter is your preferred choice of approach, having a friend who leans towards the former method can not only be very distracting but also very stressful.

 So even though your food and workout preferences may vary from each other’s, make sure the basic approach to weight loss is the same.
-This will help you both be more in sync with each other’s outlook, and will, in
+This will help you both be more in sync with each other’s outlook, and will, in turn, help you understand and support each other better.

 4. Don’t Ignore The Warning Signs